staniks/staniks.github.io/src/articles/inferno.md

 <h1>Inferno - learning project [C++, SDL2]</h1>

-<p><em>hatched by Marko Stanić</em></p>

-<pre><code>// Zagreb, 4627 A.D.

-// What was once Faculty of Electronic Engineering and Computing is now a vast,
-// sprawling complex of cathedrals dedicated to worship of the Holy Blockchain.

-// The codepriests messed up, accidentally initiating a demonic invasion.

-// And you're stuck in a detention cell.
-</code></pre>

 <p>Inferno is a small raycaster FPS I wrote as an exercise in C++ and graphics. </p>

 <p>Features:</p>